Third Circle of Hell

 Always double-check with the organizer's website!
 This page may contain affiliate links.

-Accommodation is provided for some participants at the historic Hale Springs Inn in Rogersville, which is the oldest inn in Tennessee.
-Due to limited space, overflow housing is at a Comfort Inn.
-Most rooms at the Hale Springs Inn have a single bed.
+Logistics for the event include housing options at historical locations.
+Entrants may be housed at the Hale Springs Inn in Rogersville, which is the oldest inn in Tennessee.
+Due to the limited number of rooms at the primary location, additional lodging is provided at the Comfort Inn.
+A communal meal is held at the inn prior to the event.
 Visit the organization's website for the most recent information.